ava-labs/avalanche-docs/README.md

 * Extensive docs for Docusaurus can be found [here](https://docusaurus.io/docs).

 ### Pull Request (PR)
-* `dev` branch is the base branch for development from which your PR should be created.
-A link to *.avalanche-docs.pages.dev will be presented to you from Cloudfare, after a successful build, so that you can verify your changes.
+* All PRs should be made against the `master` branch.
-* After the PR being reviewed and merged to `dev` branch, the changes will be deployed on [https://docs-beta.avax.network/](https://docs-beta.avax.network/).
+* Following a successful build, Cloudflare Pages will comment on the PR with a link to *.avalanche-docs.pages.dev where you can verify your changes.
-* Admin of this project will merge `dev` branch to `master` branch, whose contents are deployed on [https://docs.avax.network/](https://docs.avax.network/)
+* Once your PR is merged into `master`, [https://docs.avax.network/](https://docs.avax.network/) will be updated with your changes.

 ### Installation